-- SPICES: essentially, these are the same products whether you buy the name brand or the store brand
+- SPICES: essentially, these are the same products whether you buy the name brand or the store brand.

-- MILK: unless you are buying organic milk, the store brand milk is often right from the same dairy you recognize.
+- MILK: unless you are buying organic milk, the store-brand milk is often right from the same dairy you recognize.
 So as consumers, you have to decide if you are willing to pay an extra dollar or so for your gallon of milk to have the brand name label on your jug?
-When you think about it that way, you most likely would say no. Its the same story with eggs.
+When you think about it that way, you most likely would say no. It’s the same story with eggs.
 Local eggs compete well with national brands.

 - COFFEE: we tested 2 different store brand coffees for the popular Keurig machines against some of the more popular name brands.
 We even did this test for that first cup of coffee in the am (when that first sip is so so important!) and we did not note a significant difference.

-Please note, for the purposes of this analysis, we compared the store or generic brand with the nationally known conventional product.
+For this analysis, we compared the store or generic brand with the nationally known conventional product.
 We did not include organic products in our comparison testing as the reasons for buying organics are typically about factors other than price.